Noise, artificial light, smoke and smell nuisance

 Licensed premises are expected to operate in a reasonable and neighbourly way.
 Where a license is required, we will seek to apply reasonable conditions that are necessary to limit noise disturbance from entertainment and other activities.

 Where a licensed premise is found to be causing unreasonable noise disturbance, we will initially try to address this informally by offering advice and assistance.
 However, if this is unsuccessful, we may ask for a review of their license so that we can impose extra or stricter conditions.
-In very serious cases we may recommend the license is suspended or withdrawn.
+In very serious cases we may recommend the licence is suspended or withdrawn.

 Additionally, where a licensed premise is found to be causing a statutory nuisance, we can serve a Noise Abatement Notice to prohibit or restrict the nuisance.